Finnish sauna: Types

 Many different types of sauna can be found in Finland and Estonia.
 They can be classified either by the sauna building itself or by what kind of stove it uses.

 The main division of saunas is between once warmed and continuously warmed stoves.
-All smoke saunas are once warmed, but there are also other type of ovens that are once warmed.
+All smoke saunas are once warmed, but there are also other types of ovens that are once warmed.

 Once warmed stoves have larger amount of stones that are warmed up before the bathing.
 This can be done by burning wood, with or without a chimney, oil, wood pellets, or natural gas.
 Continuously warmed stoves have lower amount of stones that are heated during the bathing.
 The warming can be done burning wood, oil or natural gas, or electrically.

-The temperature in Finnish saunas is 80 to 110 °C, usually 80–90 °C, and is kept clearly above the dewpoint despite the vaporization of löyly water, so that visible condensation of steam does not occur as in a Turkish sauna.
+The temperature in Finnish saunas is 80 to 110 °C, usually 80–90 °C, and is kept clearly above the dewpoint despite the vaporization of löyly water, so that visible condensation of steam does not occur as in an Islamic hammam.